mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

             -   [Summary of discussion on designing for agency](#summary-of-discussion-on-designing-for-agency)
     -   [Conclusion](#conclusion)
+        -   [Summary of the potential utility of GDPs? of abstract / concrete exploration? for several stakeholders](#summary-of-the-potential-utility-of-gdps-of-abstract-concrete-exploration-for-several-stakeholders)
     -   [TO MOVE OR DROP FROM CHAPTER](#to-move-or-drop-from-chapter)
         -   [On planned and emergent
             activity)](#on-planned-and-emergent-activity)